 Coffee is one of the most popular drinks in the world.
 This drink has become part of almost everyone's daily morning habit, helping them power through the day.
-In addition, it is known to give a boost of energy; that's why many people love drinking it right after waking up.
+In addition, it is known to give a boost of energy; that's why many coffee lovers enjoy drinking it right after waking up.

 Because of its popularity, the name coffee has spawned all sorts of endearing nicknames.
 One of the most common names is java.
 But why is coffee called java?
 Read this article to find out the origin of the name.